Dr. Michael Coolsen

 B.A.
 Lafayette College, Easton, PA, Engineering, 1992

 Quesenberry, K. A. & Coolsen, M. K. (2013).
 How to integrate social media into your marketing strategy: Best practices for social media management.
 Advertising Age (Research Report).
-Report originated as an American Academy of Advertising and Temerlin Advertising Institute/Ad Age White Paper Proposal Winner.
+The report originated as an American Academy of Advertising and Temerlin Advertising Institute/Ad Age White Paper Proposal Winner.

 Luchies, L. B., Wieselquist, J., Rusbult, C. E., Kumashiro, M., Eastwick, P. W., Coolsen, M. K., & Finkel, E. J. (2013).
 Trust and biased memory of transgressions in romantic relationships.
 Journal of Personality and Social Psychology, 104 (4), 673-694.